 Fashion Show Viktor & Rolf spring-summer 2016

 This is another point in common: for artists and creators, everything can be a source of inspiration.
-This is true for fashion as well, it is regularly inspired by art, while contemporary artist play more and more with the logos of the big brands.
-Such is the case of the high fashion collection Spring-Summer 2016 from Viktor & Rolf which was a tribute to Pablo Picasso’s sculptures and a repetition of his codes.
+This is true for fashion as well, which is regularly inspired by art, as contemporary artist play more and more with the logos of the big brands.
+For example, the high fashion collection SS16 from Viktor & Rolf which was a tribute to Pablo Picasso’s sculptures.

 The Giants of Luxury, Promoters of Contemporary Art